The latest inspection reports on our school are available below:

 Staff are committed, experienced and friendly.
 There are over 152 members of staff, of which 85 are teachers.
 The Senior Management Team consists of the Headteacher, one Senior Deputy Headteacher, two Deputy Headteachers, the Bursar and five Assistant Headteachers.
 The Pastoral Team is led by a Deputy Headteacher and includes Heads of Year, Pastoral Administrators, a Pastoral Assistant and the Form Tutors, who are at the centre of the pastoral care system.
 The Bursar oversees all aspects of finance, contracts, administration, catering and premises.
 The Lay Chaplaincy Co-ordinator provides counselling support to students and staff.
 An Assistant Headteacher is responsible for the Sixth Form.
 Staff structures have been developed to meet the academic demands of the curriculum and the self-governing nature of the school.
 Teachers work in subject based teams.
 Teaching and learning is supported by a reprographics room and technical and administrative staff.
 The school is committed to open, participative and supportive management.
 There is a strong commitment to continuous improvement and a performance management process involving every member of staff.
 This has been recognised as outstanding.

 The school operates a five one-hour period day.
 The school day begins at 9am and finishes at 3.35pm.
-There is a twenty-minute form period at lunchtime that includes registration.
+There is a twenty-five minute form period at the start of the day.

 Some Valued Traditions